Curious Don

 If you can, choose a location with clear, open skies and minimal light pollution.
 High-altitude or remote areas tend to offer better visibility, but also come with their own set of travel challenges.

 Get ready for some of the most spectacular celestial events of the coming decade.
-From the Arctic Circle to the deserts of Egypt, these total solar eclipses offer a rare chance to witness the magic of totality in incredible destinations.
+From the Arctic Circle to the deserts of Egypt, these total solar eclipses offer a rare chance to witness the magic of totality in incredible destinations — perfect opportunities for eclipse chasing at its finest.
 Here’s when and where to catch the next big solar shows:

 1. August 12, 2026 (Greenland, Iceland, Northern Spain)